 At WRC-12 it was agreed that all of the studies called for by ITU-R Resolution 417 between AM(R)S systems operating in the frequency band 960–1 164 MHz and non-ICAO ARNS systems.
 On the basis of the results of these studies it was agreed that the AM(R)S allocation made at the last WRC can be used subject to the conditions contained in the revised version of ITU-R Resolution 417.

 ITU-R Resolution 417 requires that any communication system, with the exception of UAT, introduced into the frequency band 960–1 164 MHz must be coordinated when intended to operate within 934 km of a number of States (mainly in east Europe) using non-ICAO standard systems in this band.
 The Resolution also places a maximum e.i.r.p limit on the emissions from any AM(R)S system that is based on the frequency offset from 1 164 MHz and a fixed out-of-band limit above 1 164 MHz for the protection of the radionavigation satellite service.

+WRC-15

 Figure 7-11.
 Channelling DME bank (960–1 215 MHz)